Roland Ayers: Artistic career

 In 1978, he was among the artists chosen to participate in the Brandywine Workshop's "Visual Artists in Public Service."
-Artists were hired under the federal Comprehensive Employment and Training Act, a project modeled after the 1930s Federal Art Project that employed artists.
+Artists were hired under the federal Comprehensive Employment and Training Act (CETA), a project modeled after the 1930s Federal Art Project that employed artists.
 In the yearlong project, artists provided classes and workshops, created murals and other public projects, and exhibited their works.

 The year 1987 was a busy one for Ayers as a printmaker.
 He was commissioned by Moonstone Inc. of Philadelphia to create a pen-and-ink drawing and poster for its first annual Paul Robeson Festival in April.
 Ayers produced a drawing of Robeson in his many careers: as a football player at Rutgers University, as Othello on stage and as a peace and social activist.
 In 2021, the drawing was center stage at a one-man exhibit at the Woodmere.
 It was the impetus for a collaborative program between the museum and the West Philadelphia Cultural Alliance/Paul Robeson House & Museum in Philadelphia.
 The poster was printed at the Brandywine Workshop.
 Ayers was also represented in a 2015 group exhibition at the Woodmere.

 He designed a commemorative poster titled "Originating," again printed at the Brandywine.
 The poster was distributed in June to recipients of the American Book Award, sponsored by the Before Columbus Foundation of Berkeley (California).
 Visitors attending a "Celebration of Black Writing" conference in Philadelphia in February were told that they would receive an autographed print designed by Ayers.
-At other times, he produced posters for groups, including the Joan Kerr Dance Company for its Winter-Spring 1980-81 season.
+At other times, he produced posters for groups, including the Joan Kerr Dance Company for its Winter-Spring 1980–81 season.

 Ayers was manager of the Free Library of Philadelphia's used bookstore when he was included in a library exhibit titled "Prints of Black Artists of the Delaware Valley" in 1992.
 His Robeson print was among a collection uncovered by a curator at the library – some dating back to the Works Progress Administration's Depression-era Federal Art Project.
 He was back at the African American Museum in Philadelphia – under its new name – in 2001 for a group show titled "Affirmations: Objects and Movements That Make Us Feel."
 Its focus was on the spiritual power and high aspirations of Black people.
 Ayers was represented with the painting "Avenging Angel."